1. Take time out

 “As a parent I’m regularly juggling the demands of family and work life, which at times can make switching off difficult.
 But the cinema always provides me with the perfect way to escape and lose myself in another world.”

 How often do you get the time to completely switch off from your surroundings and focus on one thing without any distractions?
 The way you immerse yourself in a film could be said to have some parallels with practising mindfulness.
 Mindfulness requires you to slow down, pay attention and allow your thoughts to arrive naturally in the present moment.
 It can help you to manage your thoughts and feelings and have a positive effect on your overall wellbeing.

-"Watching a film also distracts the mind from rumination (dwelling on things) and negative thought patterns.
-However, be careful to ensure that the film is one that will make you happy and not sad."
+Watching a film can also help to distract your mind from rumination (dwelling on things) and negative thought patterns.
+But be sure to choose a happy film, rather than one that might make you feel sad or fearful.

 Tips for a healthy cinema visit

-- Think about going with friends, and spending some time together afterwards talking about the film.
+- Think about going with friends and spending some time together afterwards talking about the film.
 Social interaction can be good for your mood.